 Meditation: Meditation can scare a lot of people away.
 But, it’s truly an exceptional way to reduce stress and bring clarity.
 Try apps like Headspace or Omva to get started.
 Each app uses guided meditation, so you don’t have to worry about getting caught up in your train of thought.
 Start with 5 minutes a day and gradually work your way up.

 Nutrition: The holidays are always a time when our nutrition seems to go out the window.
 From parties to family get togethers, it seems like the temptations are everywhere.
 Instead of stressing about eating perfect all the time, keep some of our Green Superfood Original on hand.
 This way you can still indulge occasionally, while ensuring you’re getting the nutrients you need.
-Throw some of our greens into a small glass of water or smoothie.
+Throw some of our greens or effervescent tabs into a small glass of water or smoothie.

 Quality Time without Screens: The holidays are supposed to be a time to spend quality time with family, but technology often gets in the way.
 We’re always distracted texting, watching TV or checking Facebook.
 This holiday season make a pact with your family to dedicate a full night or more to shutting off your devices and talking, playing a game or going for a walk!